Work-Based Learning Strategies: A Critical Resource to Getting Your Region Back to Work

 The successful design and implementation of work-based learning requires collaboration among a range of workforce, industry, and education stakeholders.

 Effective work-based learning is usually facilitated by trained, qualified, and credentialed professionals.
-Partner non-profits or human service agencies may similarly employ career development staff, employment professionals, job placement specialists or internship coordinators to help participants reach their learning goals.
+Partner non-profits or human service agencies may similarly employ career development staff, employment professionals, job placement specialists, or internship coordinators to help participants reach their learning goals.

 What are Some Best Practices for Work-based Learning Educational Strategies?